peernova/kestra-client-sdk/javascript-sdk/docs/FlowsApi.md

 let bearerAuth = defaultClient.authentications['bearerAuth'];
 bearerAuth.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new KestraApi.FlowsApi();
+let apiInstance = new KestraIoKestraSdk.FlowsApi();
-let section = new KestraApi.FlowControllerTaskValidationType(); // FlowControllerTaskValidationType | The type of task
+let section = new KestraIoKestraSdk.FlowControllerTaskValidationType(); // FlowControllerTaskValidationType | The type of task
 let tenant = "tenant_example"; // String |
 let body = "body_example"; // String | A task definition that can be from tasks or triggers apiInstance.validateTask(section, tenant, body, (error, data, response) => {